30-Year-Old Cornerback – Miami Dolphins

 Cortland Finnegan Contract Information:

-Signed as a free agent with the Rams in March of 2012.
+Signed with the Dolphins in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Cortland Finnegan – simply subscribe now.